AmateurHotShot/breakout-tweets/README.md

 - Allow people to plug in their own account and get suggestions
  + Implement using the "Engagement" number when used on a personal account
 - Show average tweeting frequency

+for 1000 tweets using old method: 22.36 seconds